Fintan-contents/nablarch-system-development-guide/en/Nablarch-system-development-guide/docs/nablarch-patterns/Nablarch_batch_processing_pattern.md

 - The input is each record of the result set of the SELECT statement.
 - Receives the data of one record and updates the DB.
-- All updates are performed under the same transaction, so there is no inconsistency in the event of a failure.
+- All updates made during the processing of a single record are performed under the same transaction, so there is no inconsistency in the event of a failure.

 ### DB to FILE